 “The ingredients she used, luckily I can find in Buffalo,” he said.
 “You want people to say ‘I can only get that flavor at Freddy J’s.’”

 Daniel is just getting started on Grant Street.
 An enclosed patio for additional customer seating at Freddy J’s is in the works.
-And he plans to open a 50-seat blues bar – The Blue Note – in a building next door later this year.
+And he plans to open a 50-seat blues bar – The Blue Note – in a building next door.

 He hopes the experience at his restaurant mirrors and embodies a visitor’s broader experience in Buffalo.